sadasant/uploader-js/README.md

 ﻿## Fancy Uploader In JavaScript

 Here's a fully working MVP for a file uploader.
-I did it to **learn about serverless**, while taking advantage of thigs that I already know and like, like Webpack, Babel & Jest.
+I did it to **learn about serverless**, while taking advantage of things that I already know and appreciate using, like _TDD, Webpack, Babel & Jest_.

 This file uploader has the following features:
 - Allows user registration and user verification.